 It’s been no secret how ardent a supporter of Dan Mullen I am, and always have been.
 He was one of my co-top picks to replace Jim McElwain in 2017, and was high on my list two coaching searches ago as well back in 2014.
 His first year in Gainesville only surpassed my expectations: he turned Feleipe Franks from a nightmare into a competent SEC quarterback, and the program from a four win laughingstock into a New Year’s Six Bowl winner.
 He’s restored the swagger to a once proud program, the brash culture that breeds winners, and has, by all accounts, made Florida football fun again.

 But no human being goes to the grave having operated every nanosecond of his or her life in the ideal manner.
 Everybody makes mistakes.
-And with the situation regarding Chris Steele, pretty much everybody involved made one, the aggregate effect of which was an apocalyptic and unsalvageable screwup- a statement that very much includes, but is not limited to, Mullen as the effective CEO of the program.
+And with the situation regarding Chris Steele, pretty much everybody involved made one, the aggregate effect of which was an unsalvageable screwup- a statement that very much includes, but is not limited to, Mullen as the effective CEO of the program.

 Let’s go back to January.
 Chris Steele immediately detected something was wrong with his roommate, Jalon Jones, who as we all know by now has been accused of sexual battery against multiple women.
 A source close to the team told me that Steele initially approached Jones with his concerns about him, and the conversation ended with Steele feeling no better about his fellow freshman than when it began.
 Within the next 96 hours, Steele requested a room transfer.